SignalK/signalk-autopilot/README.md

 This currently only supports Raymarine NMEA 2000 and Raymarine Seatalk 1 Autopilots, but I'll be adding support for other autopilots as needed.

 For Seatalk 1 Autopilots to work, a device that can translate Seatalk datagrams back and forth within an NMEA0183 sentence is required.
 They may be purchased from [Digital Yacht](https://digitalyachtamerica.com/product/st-nmea-usb/)) or [gadgetpool](http://www.gadgetpool.eu/product_info.php?products_id=54).
-For an example guide, see [TinyNMEA-USB.md](TinyNMEA-USB.md) Also, signalk-to-nmea0183 plugin with APB (for route control) and MWV (for wind steer) should be enabled
+For an example guide, see [TinyNMEA-USB.md](TinyNMEA-USB.md)

 Also, signalk-to-nmea0183 plugin with APB (for route control) and MWV (for wind steer) should be enabled.